 Artist: Pierre Boulez

-My initial notes: The exotic instrumentation is certainly intriguing, as is the overall jumpiness and erratic structure, yet Le Marteau sans Maître feels like an exercise in theoretical pointlessness.
+My initial notes: The exotic instrumentation is certainly intriguing, as is the erratic structure.
+Still, Le Marteau sans Maître feels like an exercise in theoretical pointlessness.
 It isn’t until the gong sounds off in the final movement that there is any trace of melodicism.
 That’s probably the point, but still…

 After having given both the 1973 and 2005 Boulez-conducted recordings of the piece multiple run-throughs, and having studied up on the surreal poetry of René Char, it’s safe to say that my initial opinion has largely remained the same.
 That is, Le Marteau Sans Maître is largely impenetrable.